PeridexisErrant/starter-pack/README.md

   (https://creativecommons.org/licenses/by-sa/4.0).

-  Any outputs you produce with this software are entirely your own, subject to licenses of the componentes you downloaded.
+  Any outputs you produce with this software are entirely your own, subject to licenses of the components you downloaded.
   The pack I publish is shared under the informal system above.

 - Check out `config.yml` and `components.yml`.
 The system is